When not working as a chemist and business manager, Jeremy enjoys gaming.

 Regular Snapdragon certainly isn't a bad unit, but he's far outclassed by his icy counterpart.
 For the same price, Cold Snapdragon deals identical damage with the same range (attacking all enemies ahead in a 3x2 area), but with the added bonus of chilling his targets, reducing their movement speed.
 Additionally, his frigid nature makes him immune to the frozen winds seen in the Frostbite Caves world.

-His only downside is being a premium plant, meaning you'll have to pay real money or catch a special event to unlock him, but he's undoubtedly one the best guardians available.
+His only downside is being a premium plant, meaning you'll have to pay real money or catch a special event to unlock him, but he's undoubtedly one of the best guardians available.

 8. Laser Bean